 When it comes to younger children, structured decision-making may be more appropriate.
 This involves shared responsibility that balances parental authority and child independence.
 More precisely, this involves giving your child a framework within which they can make decisions.

-Encouraging your children to make choices is a win-win situation.
+Encouraging your children to make their own decisions is a win-win situation.
 Children’s quest for autonomy is a well-known phenomenon – It enables them to feel in charge and makes it easier for them to cooperate.
 Better yet, discussion and negotiation are an investment in children’s future decision-making.

 That said, knowing how to effectively “hand down power” depends on your child’s age.
-Here are a few strategies that might help you deal with a lazy child.
+Here are a few strategies that might help.

-Five strategies to effectively deal with a lazy child
+Six strategies to effectively motivate a lazy child

 1) Give your child limited options

 Giving limited options to your child provides a structure but also lets your child participate in decision-making.